MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     This opens the Guides model-driven app in your web browser.

     > [!NOTE]
     > If you're prompted for credentials, sign in with the credentials for your environment.
 You need to have an author or administrator role with appropriate permissions to access the model-driven app.
-Users with the **Restricted author** role might not be able to access the model-driven app.
+Users with the [**Restricted author** role](assign-role.md) might not be able to access the model-driven app.

 ## Convert the file in the Guides model-driven app

 Use the instructions on the right side of the screen in the Guides model-driven app to select and convert your 3D file.

-1. In the **Name** field, enter a name your object anchor, and then select **Save** at the top of the screen.
+1. In the **Name** field, enter a name for your object anchor, and then select **Save** at the top of the screen.

     ![Screen shot of model-driven app showing instructions on the right and Name field.](media/AOA-model-driven-app.PNG "Screen shot of model-driven app showing instructions on the right and Name field.")